STAND. COM. REP. NO. 3143

-"A BILL FOR AN ACT RELATING TO HEALTH PLANNING,"
+"A BILL FOR AN ACT RELATING TO LOW-INCOME HOUSING TAX CREDITS,"

-As affirmed by the records of votes of the members of your Committees on Hawaiian Affairs and Health that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 1616, H.D.
-1, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 1616, H.D.
+As affirmed by the record of votes of the members of your Committee on Economic Development and Taxation that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 3059, H.D.
 1, S.D.
-1, and be placed on the calendar for Third Reading.
+1, as amended herein, and recommends that it be referred to the Committee on Ways and Means, in the form attached hereto as H.B.
+No. 3059, H.D.
+1, S.D.
+2.

 Respectfully submitted on behalf of the members of the Committee on Economic Development and Taxation,

 CAROL FUKUNAGA, Chair